Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 2 hours 30 minutes | 📍 Google Maps | Website

-The city is known for being a mecca for foodies, with Spaghetti Bolognese, Parmigiano Reggiano, and Balsamico Modena being some of the local delights.
-In particular, head to restaurants such as Sfoglia Rina, Trattoria da Me, and Ca’ Pelletti for authentic and affordable Italian food.
+The city is a mecca for foodies with Spaghetti Bolognese, Parmigiano Reggiano, and Balsamico Modena being some of the top local delights.
+While you can’t go wrong with pretty much any restaurant, definitely try out Sfoglia Rina, Trattoria da Me, and Ca’ Pelletti for authentic and affordable Italian food.

-In between meals, head to the heart of Bologna and wander the maze of ancient streets.
-The city dates back to medieval times, but there have been many Renaissance-era updates, making for an interesting mishmash of architectural styles.
+Between meals, head to the heart of Bologna and wander the maze of ancient streets.
+Bologna dates back to medieval times, but there have been many Renaissance-era updates.
+This makes for an interesting mishmash of architectural styles throughout the city.

-I also recommend visiting some of Bologna’s most famous sites including the Two Towers, Piazza Maggiore, and Giardini Margherita.
-For the best view of Piazza Maggiore, head to the second floor of Palazzo D’Accursio – the view is free and unbeatable.
+I also recommend visiting some of Bologna’s most famous sites like the Two Towers, Piazza Maggiore, and Giardini Margherita.
+For the best view of Piazza Maggiore, check out the second floor of Palazzo D’Accursio – the view is free and unbeatable.

 Lake Garda

-Located halfway between Milan and Venice, Lake Garda is Italy’s largest lake and an outdoorsy respite with water sports and a lauded wine scene.
+Located halfway between Milan and Venice, Lake Garda is Italy’s largest lake with water sports and a lauded wine scene.

 🗺️ Distance from Milan: 2 hours | 📍 Google Maps | Website

-Lake Garda is the largest lake in Italy and a great day trip from Milan for wine lovers and outdoorsy types.
+As the largest lake in Italy, Lake Garda is a top-notch day trip from Milan for both outdoorsy types and wine lovers.

-In particular, Lake Garda offers a lot of water activities including sailing, windsurfing, kite-surfing, fishing, swimming, and taking a boat tour.
-Lake Garda also offers several historical attractions to visit, including Scaliger Castle and the Grottoes of Catullus archaeological site.
+Here, you’ll have access to a wealth of water activities such as sailing, windsurfing, kite-surfing, fishing, swimming, and boat tours.
+There are also several historical attractions to visit, including Scaliger Castle and the Grottoes of Catullus archaeological site.

-Of course, indulging in wine is also one of the best things to do in Lake Garda.
-Lake Garda is located in the Garda Wine Region of Italy, and some of the best wineries to visit are Avanzi Winery, Cascina Maddalena, and Villa Calicantus.
+Another big draw is the opportunity to indulge in the wine culture around Lake Garda.
+Since it’s located in the Garda Wine Region of Italy, this area has some of the best wineries around like Avanzi Winery, Cascina Maddalena, and Villa Calicantus.

 Turin

-An artsy city famous for its chocolate, coffee, political history, and museums like the Museo Nazionale dell’Automobile and Borgo Medioevale.
+An artsy city famous for its chocolate, coffee, political history, and museums like the Museo Nazionale dell’Automobile.

 🗺️ Distance from Milan: 2 hours | 📍 Google Maps | Website

-The city has an aura of elegance and a long history of being a political epicenter.
-In fact, it was the first capital city of Italy from 1861 and 1865, although its political importance predates this by centuries.
-All to say, paying a visit to the Royal Palace of Turin, where the royal family lived, makes for a great step through time.
+In addition to having an aura of elegance, Turin has a long history of being a political epicenter.
+It was the first capital city of Italy from 1861 and 1865, although its political importance predates this by centuries.
+You can get to know a bit of this impressive past by visiting the Royal Palace of Turin where the royal family once lived.

-More cultural attractions worth checking out in Turin include Mole Antonelliana, Borgo Medioevale, Museo Egizio, and Museo Nazionale dell’Automobile.
-The latter two are even great for holding the attention of kids.
+More cultural attractions worth checking out in Turin include Mole Antonelliana, Museo Egizio, and Museo Nazionale dell’Automobile.
+The latter two are intriguing enough to hold the attention of even young kids.

-👉 Pro Tip: To indulge in Turin’s chocolate and coffee, stop by the famed Caffé Al Bicerin for a coffee and a zabaglione.
-Then, satisfy your sweet tooth at La Bottega, Guido Gobino for a hot chocolate and pieces of silky chocolate to take away.
+👉 Pro Tip: To indulge in Turin’s rich coffee, stop by the famed Caffé Al Bicerin for a coffee and a zabaglione.
+Then, satisfy your sweet tooth at La Bottega, Guido Gobino for a hot cocoa and a few pieces of silky chocolate to take away.

 Venice